Don't Wake Daddy

+Description

-Players take the role of children sneaking to the refrigerator late at night, trying not to wake their sleeping father (who lies in the middle of the board on a large bed).
+Players take the role of children sneaking to the refrigerator late at night for a midnight snack, trying not to wake their sleeping father (who lies in the middle of the board on a large bed).

+Rules

 The youngest player goes first, and play continues counter-clockwise around the board.

 Movement is determined by using a spinner; after spinning, each player moves their piece to the first corresponding color.
 If a player gets the purple star, they move to the space right in front of the leader unless they are already the leader; in which case they must spin again.
-If the color of a noise space matches the color of an assigned card that a player holds, they are safe; otherwise, the player makes one of several noises (such as rollerblades, a baseball, a noisy clown on TV, a barking dog, a tricycle, a broken vase, a cuckoo clock, a screaming parrot, a falling picture frame, a toy piano, a bowl of fruit being knocked over, a cat whose tail has been stepped on, a falling dish with a slice of cake on it, a loud radio, falling pots and pans, and a crying baby).
-Then the player who made that noise must press the button on the alarm clock next to the father a certain number of times; if the father stays asleep, the player's piece can stay where it landed until the next turn.
-After enough pushes, the clock will go off and the father will suddenly jerk upright from his bed (as if just having awakened from a nightmare), at which point the player claims the corresponding color card from a player that has it, then returns to the starting point.
+If the color of a noise space matches the color of an assigned card that a player holds, they are safe; otherwise, the player makes one of several noises (such as rollerblades, a baseball, a noisy clown on TV, a barking dog, a tricycle, a broken vase, a cuckoo clock, a screaming parrot, a falling picture frame, a toy piano, a bowl of fruit being knocked over, a cat whose tail has been stepped on, a falling dish with a slice of cake on it, a loud radio, falling pots and pans, and a crying baby while the 1992 version included a slamming door, a falling coat rack, someone's foot tripping on the dog's food dish, and a wind-up toy soldier).
+Then the player who made that noise must press the button on the alarm clock next to the father a certain number of times as indicated on the space (ex: four presses for the number 4); if the father stays asleep, the player's piece can stay where it landed until the next turn.
+After enough pushes, the clock will go off and the father will suddenly jerk upright from his bed (as if just having awakened from a nightmare), at which point the player claims the corresponding color card from a player that has it, then returns to the starting point upon the father sending them back to sleep.
 The first player to reach the finish line wins the midnight snack.

+Reception

 Parker Brothers introduced the game at the 1992 American International Toy Fair.
 It was picked as the sixth best toy of the year (third-best among girls) in the Duracell Kids' Choice National Toy Survey, and was one of the best-selling games of the 1992 Christmas season.
 Parker Brothers spokeswoman Ronni Heyman described the game as "a real sleeper".
 The game's success was cited as a contributing factor in Hasbro's 46% increase in net income after the fourth quarter of 1992.
 Parker Brothers later released a smaller travel version of the game.